IshikaKirpalani11/Apache-Spark/README.md

 It shows a Filtered Spark (Scala) table of Netflix movies from 2020 with columns: title, genre, language, IMDB score, premiere, runtime, and year.
 ![image](https://github.com/user-attachments/assets/dac13b0d-3484-42cf-8af0-19ed44215ae4)

+It shows a Spark (Scala) query that groups Netflix data by the "year" column, counts the number of entries, and orders by year.
+The table displays years from 2014 to 2021 and their corresponding counts.
 ![image](https://github.com/user-attachments/assets/07c331aa-0b7a-4579-ac11-74e403eef701)
 ![image](https://github.com/user-attachments/assets/f49e7c7b-cc37-4483-8f07-07319700c3d1)